pmjdebruijn/ShuttlePRO/README.md

 The ~/.shuttlerc file, if it exists, takes priority over /etc/shuttlerc, so it becomes your personal shuttlepro configuration.
 You can edit this file as you see fit, in order to customize the configuration for the applications that you use.

-**NOTE:** The program re-reads its configuration file whenever it notices that the file has been changed.
-However, in the current implementation this check is only done when an input event arrives after the keyboard focus changed to a new window.
-Thus you can edit the file while the program keeps running, but you'll have to switch windows *and* operate the device to have the changes take effect.
+The program automatically reloads the configuration file whenever it notices that the file has been changed.
+Thus you can edit the file while the program keeps running, and have the changes take effect immediately without having to restart the program.
+The program also has a bunch of debugging options which let you to see exactly how your translations are being processed, which is very helpful when testing out new translations.

 # Usage